 Mode of disposal of household waste (MDH): We observe that the disposal of household waste is strongly dependent on the standard of living of households.
-In fact, compared to the use of a garbage bin, the use of informal dumping, recycling and burning of MSW by non-poor households is negative and significant at 1%.
-The marginal effect shows that if the percentage of waste disposal, recycling and burning increases, then the probability of a household being non-poor decreases by 15%, 30% and 26% respectively.
-We can therefore conclude that as the standard of living of the head of household increases, so does the probability of choosing a garbage bin or waiting for collection trucks or collection agents at the source.
+In fact, as the standard of living of the head of household increases, so does the probability of choosing a garbage bin or waiting for collection trucks or collection agents at the source.
 This is similar to the work of Parrot & al.,(2008) which shows that the lack of infrastructure has a major impact on waste collection.
 Therefore, it is recommended to increase the number of bins near households.
 In addition, recycling should be encouraged in order to reduce the amount of pure waste and promote ecological intensification of agriculture in Yaoundé.

 Mode of wastewater disposal (MWD): It is observed that the disposal of MWD according to the standard of living of households is mixed.
-Indeed, compared to the use of other mode of sewage disposal, the use of nature and yard or pavement by the non-poor household is negative and significant at 5%.
-The marginal effect gives us the additional information that if the use of nature and yard by a household increases then the probability of that household being non-poor decreases by 9%.
-In view of this, we can conclude that the higher the standard of living of the head of household, the lower the probability of disposing of household waste in a yard or in nature.
-This is closely in line with the work of WENGAWITHA & Godé, (2018) which finds that the majority of the population accepts the abandonment of their household waste in the streets, rivers and gutters in search of a good waste management system, this probably because of the improvement of their standard of living.
-Koné-Bodou Possilétya & al., (2019) The study also shows that the main places of wastewater disposal in Anyama in Côte d'Ivoire are the streets, ravines and backyards of houses.
+Indeed, the higher the standard of living of the head of household, the lower the probability of disposing of household waste in a yard or in nature.
+This is closely in line with the work of Wengawitha & Godé, (2018) which finds that the majority of the population accepts the abandonment of their household waste in the streets, rivers and gutters in search of a good waste management system, this probably because of the improvement of their standard of living.

-Income situation (INCOME): We observe that the "very unstable" and "stable" modalities in relation to heads of household who have a more or less stable income situation, have a significant impact at 1% 18 and respectively a negative and positive impact on the standard of living of the head of household.
-Indeed, the probability for a household to have a very stable income decreases by 5% and increases by 4% when the standard of living of the head of household increases.
-This can be explained by the fact that the more your standard of living increases, the more your income level stabilizes.
+Income situation (INCOME): We observe that the "very unstable" and "stable" modalities in relation to heads of household who have a more or less stable income situation, have a significant impact at 1% and respectively a negative and positive impact on the standard of living of the head of household.
 The results found by Ngambi (2015) is close to the one if.
 Indeed, the Ngambi (2015) shows that household income has a significant impact on the use of refuse bins; it also shows that the income of the inhabitants, whatever their place of residence, makes it possible to appreciate the standard of living of the households.

 Type of housing (TYPELOGE): The modalities "Multi-dwelling house", "Modern villa/duplex/apartment building" and "Concession/Sare/cabin/hut" in relation to the head of household who lives in isolated houses influence both positively (0.264 and 0.969) and negatively (-0.851) the standard of living of households.
-This influence is significant at the 1% level; in fact, the probability of a head of household living in decent housing increases by 3% and 8% respectively when the standard of living increases, and that of precarious housing decreases by 12%.
-This result is similar to the work of Parrot & al (2009) This result is similar to the work of the authors of the report on the importance of the type of housing on the quality and quantity of waste produced.
-Diawara (2009) also shows that globally the populations with a high standard of living, residing in apartment buildings or in the high standing villas of the primitive core, condition their waste in bags or dustbins while waiting for the passage of the dump trucks of collection.
-The work of(Yao-Kouassi, Gohourou, & Guillaume, 2017) also show that the type of housing is a function of the standard of living of the head of the household: for them, the absence of a waste collection agency is similar to that of spontaneous housing1;
+This influence is significant at the 1% level.
+This result is similar to the work of Diawara (2009) who shows that globally the populations with a high standard of living, residing in apartment buildings or in the high standing villas of the primitive core, condition their waste in bags or dustbins while waiting for the passage of the dump trucks of collection.
+The work of Yao-Kouassi, Gohourou, & Guillaume, (2017) also show that the type of housing is a function of the standard of living of the head of the household: for them, the absence of a waste collection agency is similar to that of spontaneous housing1.